Caveat (film): Reception

 Sheila O'Malley of RogerEbert.com gave the film a score of three out of four stars, calling it "an impressive and often terrifying film [...] and a reminder of how much can be done on a low budget if one is inventive enough".
-Noel Murray, in his review of the film for the Los Angeles Times, complimented Mc Carthy's perceived confidence as a director, and compared the film to "a gothic horror tone poem, with pungent notes of decay."
-Guy Lodge, writing for Variety, called the film "more intriguing than it is rewarding," but wrote that "there's enough tingly, tightly-budgeted atmosphere and witty genre gumption [...] to make one wonder what Mc Carthy could do on a looser, more expensive leash."
-Leslie Felperin of The Guardian gave the film 3/5 stars, writing: " plays a fancy cinematic game of hide the lady, swishing the narrative cards around adeptly and finding fresh ways to imbue the material with an incrementally increasing sense of unease."
+Noel Murray, in his review of the film for the Los Angeles Times, complimented McCarthy's confidence as a director, and compared the film to "a gothic horror tone poem, with pungent notes of decay."
+Guy Lodge, writing for Variety, called the film "more intriguing than it is rewarding," but wrote that "there's enough tingly, tightly budgeted atmosphere and witty genre gumption [...] to make one wonder what McCarthy could do on a looser, more expensive leash."
+Leslie Felperin of The Guardian gave the film 3/5 stars, writing: "McCarthy plays a fancy cinematic game of hide the lady, swishing the narrative cards around adeptly and finding fresh ways to imbue the material with an incrementally increasing sense of unease."

+The film ranks on Rotten Tomatoes' Best Horror Movies of 2021.